What care do I need?

 Emergency departments will always treat severely ill or injured patients as soon as possible.
 If your condition is less serious, you may have to wait.

 Calling an ambulance

-If your injury is serious and urgent, you can call an ambulance on triple zero (000).
+If your injury is serious and urgent, call an ambulance on triple zero (000).
 You should call an ambulance if you or someone else has:

-- sudden onset of weakness, numbness or paralysis of the face, arm or leg
+- sudden weakness, numbness or paralysis of the face, arm or leg

 - uncontrollable bleeding